 6. Transfer.
 Section 7 is hereby amended by (i) adding in the third line thereof after the word "party", the words "which consent will not be unreasonably withheld or delayed" and (ii) adding the following at the end thereof:

-For the purposes of this Section, the non-transferring party's withholding of consent to a proposed transfer will not be deemed to be unreasonable if, without limitation, (i) an Event of Default, Potential Event of Default, or Termination Event with respect to the transferring party or the proposed transferee will exist following such transfer, (ii) the creditworthiness of the proposed transferee is materially weaker than that of the transferring party immediately prior to such transfer, unless the transferring party provides a satisfactory guaranty or credit support to the non-transferring party (or if the transferring party has a Credit Support Provider and the transfer is to a party other than such Credit Support Provider, unless such Credit Support Provider provides a satisfactory Credit Support Document to the non-transferring party or its existing Credit Support Document remains in full force and effect), in either case, the satisfactoriness of the guaranty will be determined in the reasonable discretion of the non-transferring party, (iii) on the next succeeding Scheduled Payment Date, the non-transferring party will be required to gross up its payments to the proposed transferee or receive payments from the proposed transferee net of withholding or deduction that would not otherwise be required hereunder or under applicable law in the absence of the proposed transfer, (iv) the proposed transferee and its Credit Support Provider, if any, do not satisfy the criteria that the non-transferring party applies in deciding whether to offer or make an extension of credit or enter into transactions similar to the Transactions subject to the proposed transfer, or (v) the proposed transfer would adversely affect the non-transferring party's netting rights hereunder or under applicable law.
+For the purposes of this Section, the non-transferring party's withholding of consent to a proposed transfer will not be deemed to be unreasonable if, without limitation, (i) an Event of Default, Potential Event of Default, or Termination Event with respect to the transferring party or the proposed transferee will exist following such transfer, (ii) the creditworthiness of the proposed transferee is materially weaker than that of the transferring party immediately prior to such transfer, unless the transferring party provides a satisfactory guaranty or credit support to the non-transferring party (or if the transferring party has a Credit Support Provider and the transfer is to a party other than such Credit Support Provider, unless such Credit Support Provider provides a satisfactory Credit Support Document to the non-transferring party or its existing Credit Support Document remains in full force and effect), in either case, the satisfactoriness of the guaranty will be determined in the reasonable discretion of the non-transferring party, (iii) on the next succeeding Scheduled Payment Date, the non-transferring party will be required to gross up its payments to the proposed transferee or receive payments from the proposed transferee net of withholding or deduction that would not otherwise be required hereunder or under applicable law in the absence of the proposed transfer, (iv) the proposed transferee and its Credit Support Provider, if any, do not satisfy the criteria that the non-transferring party applies in deciding whether to offer or make an extension of credit or enter into transactions similar to the Transactions subject to the proposed transfer, or (v) the proposed transfer would adversely affect the non-transferring party's setoff or netting rights hereunder or under applicable law.

 7. Additional Acknowledgments and Agreements of the Parties.

-(a) Deutsche Bank Securities Inc. Each party acknowledges and agrees that (i) Deutsche Bank Securities Inc. or another designated Affiliate of Party A (the “Designated Agent”) will act as agent for Party A in connection with certain Transactions when so specified in the Transaction Confirmation; and (ii) the Designated Agent is acting solely as agent and shall have no liability for the performance of either party’s obligations under this Agreement or any Transaction, or for costs, expenses, damages or claims arising out of the failure of either party to perform any such obligation.
+(a) Deutsche Bank Securities Inc. Each party acknowledges and agrees that (i) Deutsche Bank Securities Inc. or another designated Affiliate of Party A (the “Designated Agent”) will act as agent for Party A in connection with certain Transactions when so specified in the Transaction Confirmation, provided, however, that notwithstanding such agency relationships, Party A shall remain as Party B’s direct counterparty under this Agreement and each Transaction; and (ii) the Designated Agent is acting solely as agent and shall have no liability for the performance of either party’s obligations under this Agreement or any Transaction, or for costs, expenses, damages or claims arising out of the failure of either party to perform any such obligation.